 Breaking Down Your Pump Set Up

 After you pump, you still have to break everything down, clean it, and safely store your milk.
-The first step is to disconnect the bottles or collection bags from the pump.
+The first step is disconnecting the bottles or collection bags from the pump.
 Put lids on the bottles or seal the plastic bags to prevent spills before you do anything else.
 At some point, you will spill a bottle of freshly pumped milk.
 This is one instance where it is okay to cry over spilled milk.

 Cleaning Your Pump & Parts

 The best method to clean the parts is to wash them in warm water with gentle dish soap.
-Most parents do not need to sterilize all pumping parts in between pumping sessions.
+Most parents do not need to sterilize all pumping parts between pumping sessions.
 Many parents choose to sterilize pump parts at the end of each day.
-If your baby is born prematurely or has other health considerations ask your pediatrician for their recommendation for sterilizing pump parts and bottles.
+If your baby is born prematurely or has other health considerations ask your care provider or pediatrician for their recommendation for sterilizing pump parts and bottles.